spreadcode/machine_learning/ieee-cis/README.md

 -ROC AUC of 0.85 using 10 epochs.
 Finished in 5-7 minutes

--More in the notebook under code/final_submission.ipynb
+-More in the notebook - code/final_submission.ipynb